Laparoscopic gallbladder removal is surgery to remove the gallbladder using a medical device called a laparoscope.

 Start walking after surgery.
 Begin your everyday activities as soon as you feel up to it.
 Move around the house and shower, and use the stairs during your first week home.
 If it hurts when you do something, stop doing that activity.

-You may be able to go back to a desk job within a week.
+You may be able to go back to a desk job after a week depending upon how much pain you are having and how energetic you feel.
 Talk to your health care provider if your work is physical.